 How To Choose Shoes For A RTW Trip

-For a RTW trip you need shoes that are multi-functional and durable.
+For an RTW trip, you need shoes that are multi-functional and durable.
 If you’re rotating between three pairs of shoes constantly, they have to last so investing some cash in quality shoes offers great benefits to the traveler.

 Read our full round-the-world packing list to learn exactly what to pack!